 Kristi House was first organized in 1994 by community advocates to address the critical need in Miami-Dade County for specialized and coordinated services for child victims of sexual abuse, resulting in its founding as a not-for-profit in 1995.
 The volume of clients in the first year of services far exceeded initial expectations, so Kristi House leaders fundraised, built and opened in 1999 its Child Advocacy Center building to co-locate Center partners.

 Along with culturally competent, evidence-based practices, Kristi House has an exemplary track record for fiscal management and stewardship.
 Finances are independently audited with no corrective actions in the past 17 years.
 Kristi House has been accredited by National Children’s Alliance since 2000, and by Council on Accreditation since 2004.

-Kristi House has a strong track record for program development, having served 16,050 children and their non-offending family members since founding, and having delivered education and training programs to more than 112,000.
+Kristi House has a strong track record for program development, having served 16,750 children and their non-offending family members since founding, and having delivered education and training programs to more than 112,000.
 We were the first Child Advocacy Center in Florida and one of the first in the country to address child sex trafficking, and we authored the state’s Safe Harbor Act which became law in 2013.
 We were the first in Florida to attain membership in National Child Traumatic Stress Network, the preeminent national body for child trauma, and the first (and only) Center in Florida to receive two multi-year federal SAMHSA awards ($3.6 million, 2012-2021) to address child trauma.

-Finally, Kristi House is a leader among the 828 Child Advocacy Centers in the country, operating programs and providing evidence-based services with University of Miami and Florida International University partner-researchers continually evaluating processes and client outcomes.
+Finally, Kristi House is a leader among the 850 Child Advocacy Centers in the country, operating programs and providing evidence-based services with University of Miami and Florida International University partner-researchers continually evaluating processes and client outcomes.
 We operate several federal grants and are considered a leader in mental health and child sex trafficking intervention.